 Musselburgh Racing Tips

-Find all today’s latest free horse racing tips including tips for Musselburgh from the most respected professional tipsters from UK and Ireland.
+Find all today’s latest free racing tips, including our Musselburgh horse racing tips from the most respected professional tipsters from the UK and Ireland.

 Musselburgh racecourse history

-The first time races were held in Musselburgh was in 1777, and Royal Caledonian Hunt organized them.
+The first time races were held in Musselburgh was in 1777, and the Royal Caledonian Hunt organized them.
 However, the racing events were sporadic from 1789 and 1816, with most of the races held at Leith.
-After 1816, Musselburgh became the home of horse racing in the area, on a track that the town council laid out.
+After 1816, the racecourse became the racing home in the area, on a track that the town council laid out.

-After the war, Musselburgh enjoyed a boom since racecourses were the sole source of legal wager.
-The races had an attendance of 15,000, a factor that contributed to its popularity.
+After the war, it enjoyed a boom since racecourses were the sole source of legal wager.
+The races had an attendance of 15,000, contributing to its popularity.
 In 1963 betting shops became legal, so the situation changed for Musselburgh racecourse.
 Additionally, there was a spike in the popularity of other leisure activities.

 These two factors threw many racecourses, including Musselburgh, into financial turmoil.
 Luckily, the situation took a turn for the better, albeit slightly in 1987 when extra revenue was made from selling race pictures to betting shops.
 Though the racecourse was still making losses well into the 1990s, East Lothian Council took over.
 They changed the racecourse operations, which saw the venue break even in the first year they took over.

-The new management and Musselburgh Joint Racing Committee that was formed in 1994 made efforts to improve the situation at Musselburgh racecourse.
+The new management and Musselburgh Joint Racing Committee formed in 1994 made efforts to improve the situation at the racecourse.
 Things started picking up fast.
 From 1999, attendance rose from 38,000 to 70,000+ every year, and the prize money doubled.